-Oven Or Cooktop (Range)
+Oven Or Cook Top (Range)

-If equipped, the oven and/or cooktop can be used for general baking.
+If equipped, the oven and/or cook Top can be used for general baking.
 It requires propane gas to operate.
 Some models require a pilot to be lit while others light electronically using 12V.
-Please refer to the manufacturer instructions supplied with the RV for care and operation and/or www.atwoodmobile.com.
+Please refer to the manufacturer instructions supplied with the RV for care and operation and/ or www.dometicusa.com.